 The differences between cilantro and coriander are big.
 Cilantro adds a fresh taste and smell to food.
 Coriander seeds give a warm, nutty taste.
 This is used in spice mixes and curries.

 Both cilantro and coriander are in the Apiaceae family.
-This family includes many and .
+This family includes many herbs and vegetables.
 Knowing this helps us understand how they grow and what they are used for.
 Cilantro has many names around the world.
 This shows how important it is in cooking and culture.

 Culinary Uses of Cilantro/Coriander

 Cilantro and coriander are key in many kitchens around the world.
 They add unique flavors to dishes.
-Knowing use them can open up new cooking ideas.
+Knowing how to use them can open up new cooking ideas.

 Flavor Profile of Cilantro and Coriander